lahramon/zero-order-gpmpc/README.md

 # Zero-Order GP-MPC

+> WORK-IN-PROGRESS: The repository is currently being set up and might not be functional!

 A high-performance implementation of a tailored SQP method for learning-based model predictive control with ellipsoidal uncertainties,
 - using the `acados` Python interface to solve the optimal control problems, and
 - employing `PyTorch` to evaluate learning-based dynamics models with support for GPU acceleration.

+## Background

 This software is built upon the results of the article "Zero-Order Optimization for Gaussian Process-based Model Predictive Control", published in the ECC 2023 Special Issue of the European Journal of Control (EJC), available at https://www.sciencedirect.com/science/article/pii/S0947358023000912.
 The code for the numerical experiments in the publication can be found [here](https://gitlab.ethz.ch/ics/zero-order-gp-mpc).